SamuelAdamson/SamuelAdamson/README.md

 ### "A dropout will beat a genius through hard work." - Rock Lee

 <strong> My name is Samuel Adamson.
-I write code and lift weights. </strong> <br>
+I build software, architect in the cloud, and lift weights. </strong> <br>
-I am an undergraduate computer science student from Colorado, US.
-I have experience in both software engineering and data engineering across multiple industries.
-In my career I want to make meaningful contributions to __Cloud Computing__ platform development. <br>
+I am a full-time software engineer from Colorado, USA.
+I have experience in both data engineering and software engineering roles - specializing in cloud infrastructure.
+During my career, I aim to make meaningful contributions to the cloud landscape.
+I compete in streetlifting and create content centered around calisthenics.

 <strong> Work Experience </strong>
 * Software Engineer @ JPMorgan Chase & Co.
 [August 2024 to Present]